chrisvizes/chrisvizes.github.io/_posts/2025-07-21-ummm-tableau-next.md

 - **Vizzes**: Built in a “Visualization Builder.”
 It’s like Tableau-lite, all web-based.
 Drag and drop feels familiar, but there are fewer bells and whistles than full Desktop (so far).
 - **Dashboards**: This is where it all comes together.
 You can pull in vizzes, metrics, filters, text, buttons — and even add Salesforce Flow actions.
 It’s a bit more “app-like” than the traditional dashboard canvas in Desktop.

-## Is this Tableau… or Salesforce?

-Honestly?
-It’s both.
-Tableau Next feels like the bridge.
-It’s Tableau’s superpower — visual exploration — baked into Salesforce’s structured data world.
-And with _Agentforce_ (basically a generative AI assistant) embedded, you can get help while building, not just after the fact.

-Also, data doesn’t have to live in Tableau Next.
-If your data already lives in Salesforce Data Cloud, or you're using semantic models defined there, you just reference them in Tableau Next.
-And apparently, Tableau Cloud and Desktop are getting connectors for these semantic models too — so if you're used to working in Tableau Desktop but your business is moving to Data Cloud, you don’t have to throw away your workflow.

-## Semantic Model: A Second Look

-Okay so earlier I said “jargon” and moved on, but let’s come back to it.

-A _semantic model_ is essentially your dataset + relationships + calculated fields + naming conventions + logic.
-It gives your raw data some meaning, and that meaning sticks around across charts and metrics.

-For example, you can define a metric called “Monthly Revenue” once in the semantic model — with its formula, filters, aggregations — and then reuse it across charts, dashboards, whatever.
-It’s not like a Tableau calculated field buried in one worksheet that you have to recreate or duplicate every time you need it.

-Also worth noting: parameters are back.
-They act kind of like in Tableau Desktop — custom inputs that can be reused in logic across your assets.

 ## So What?

 This all sounds shiny and new — but let’s be real.
 If you're a longtime Tableau Desktop user like me, you're probably asking: